bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 OBO term identifiers consist of an Id Space followed by a colon (:) followed by an alphanumeric Local Identifier.
 For example, the identifier `MONDO:0004979` (Asthma) consists of the `MONDO` Id Space followed by a colon, followed by a Local Identifier of `0004979`.

 Each OBO term identifier has an unambiguous way of converting it to a full IRI, without requiring any kind of lookup in a prefix map.
-To convert any OBO Foundry term identifier of the form `IDSPACE:LOCALID` to an IRI, map the prefix and localid to the pattern `http://purl.obolibrary.org/obo/PREFIX_LOCALID`.
+To convert any OBO Foundry term identifier of the form `IDSPACE:LOCALID` to an IRI, map the IDSPACE and LOCALID to the pattern `http://purl.obolibrary.org/obo/IDSPACE_LOCALID`.
 For example, for the OBO Id `MONDO:0004979`, whose Id Space is `MONDO` and local id `0004979`, the corresonding full IRI is `http://purl.obolibrary.org/obo/MONDO_0004979`.

 For a more detailed discussion of OBO Term Identifiers see the [OBO Foundry Identifier Policy](http://obofoundry.org/id-policy) document.